Transverse linear subspaces to hypersurfaces over finite fields: Introduction

-By applying this result inductively, one can obtain a reduced linear section on $X$ over $\bF_q$ of any positive dimension once the hypothesis holds.
-The existence of an $\bF_q$-line $L$ which meets a plane curve in reduced sections, i.e. $L$ is a transverse line, is treated in Proposition~\ref{prop:bertini-reduced-curve}.
-Theorems~\ref{main-theorem-1} and \ref{main-theorem-0} will be proved in Section~\ref{sect:reducedHypersurface}.
+By applying this theorem repeatedly, one can deduce similar statements for higher codimensional linear sections; see Corollary~\ref{cor:reduced-r-plane}.
+Notice that, in the case $n=2$, the theorem asserts the existence of an $\bF_q$-line $H$ in $\bP^2$ meeting a reduced plane curve in its smooth locus transversely.
+Theorem~\ref{main-theorem-red} will be proved in Section~\ref{sect:reduced-hypersection}.